How Safe is Your Estate From Going Through Probate Court?

 Not knowing that this was a deficiency in the will, you went about your business for the next 10 years, maybe you got out of a rental unit and bought a home, you went on a few vacations and brought back Tahitian pearls and artwork from your travels.
 Tribal masks from Ecuador and Zambia.

 You realized that travel was your life so you sold your home for a summer cottage and an RV.
-Sunsets on the beach one day and skiing in the Alps the next, and an unfortunate avalanche you couldn’t outrun – this time.
+Sunsets on the beach one day and skiing in the Alps the next.

 Darkness

-After an appropriate amount of time for grieving, but not more than 40 days (good heavens, no).
-Your adult children begin to rifle through your stuff, looking through drawers and bank safe deposit boxes, only to find a dusty, tea-stained document under the floorboards of the summer home next to your passport and old photos of the kids.
-Maybe it slipped through the cracks, maybe you put it there as an Easter Egg, you don’t really care – you’re gone, and this is one last practical joke for them to remember you by.
-In any case, they found your will.
+After an appropriate amount of time for grieving, your adult children begin to look through your stuff, looking through drawers and bank safe deposit boxes, only to find a dusty, tea-stained document under the floorboards of the summer cottage next to your passport and old photos of the kids – maybe it slipped through the cracks, maybe you put it there as an Easter Egg – in any case, they found your will.

-The will is deficient, there are not two witness signatures, the will is going to require interpretation from the probate Court.
+There are not two witness signatures, the will is going to require interpretation from the probate Court.
 The house isn’t on the will, who is supposed to take the house?
-The Tahitian pearls and artwork are valuable, but the will doesn’t have a specific plan for personal property is everyone supposed to take one pearl?
+The Tahitian pearls and artwork are valuable, but the will doesn’t have a specific plan for personal property.
+Is everyone supposed to take one pearl?
 Sell them off and split it?
 Weigh their own portion of the estate against the pearls and let those go to the youngest girl?
 Even though there is a will, the issues that split families apart begin to pile up.
 The Court endeavors to divvy up the property in accordance with the law and the Court’s interpretation of your intent, which means nobody is happy.

 Then, the bill comes due.
 The bill always comes due.